 - A pre-agreed escalation path if something genuinely goes wrong (called recovery clause in some contracts).

 First 30 days post-cutover.
-New vendor finds the things the discovery phase didn’t surface.
-Tickets that nobody filed before because the outgoing MSP just handled them.
+New vendor finds the things the discovery phase failed to surface.
+Tickets that went unfiled before because the outgoing MSP just handled them.
 Configurations that were undocumented but critical.
 Plan for 50% more first-month tickets than steady-state, and budget the new vendor’s onboarding time accordingly.

 What to ask of the incoming vendor